simonfqy/bare_bone_blog/About Martin Ester and Academia/Martin Ester's breach of law and lessons I learned from my legal claim.md

 6. In Sept 2016, I started my studies as a thesis-based master supervised by Dr. Martin Ester.
 7. In Jan 2017, I was informed that the funding wasn’t simply “uncertain”.
 It was terminated and I was deceived all along.
 Later in 2017, Dr. Ester tried to get funding continuation by setting up an “Omics” program to replace MADD-Gen, but was unsuccessful in getting MADD-Gen students funded through this new program.
 8. In May 2017, I started working on my thesis research project, the goal was to get the work published in a journal.
-9. In the academic year 2016 ~ 2017, I got 27.5K CAD of funding, part of which comes from TA salary.
+9. In the academic year 2016 ~ 2017, I got 27.5K CAD of funding, part of which (~10K) came from TA salary, and only got 11K CAD MADD-Gen fellowship.
 In the academic year 2017 ~ 2018, I only got 8K CAD.
 10. In 2018, I asked Dr. Ester multiple times for funding, but he insisted on using the acceptance of the paper by a journal as a prerequisite for releasing the funding.
 And he declined to pay me 13K, saying that the “overfulfilled” portion in year 1 should be deducted from the amount in year 2, resulting in only 6.4K CAD.
+This calculation method is unlawful, but I still agreed.
 11. In Dec 2018, the submitted paper got a favorable first round of review.
 I tried to negotiate funding with Dr. Ester and he agreed to release half (3.2K CAD) of it immediately.
 But several days later, he retracted, reiterating the acceptance of the paper as the prerequisite.
-I then decided to get graduated first.
+I then decided to graduate first.
 12. In Mar 2019, I graduated.
 13. In 2019, the paper cannot seem to get published despite multiple attempts, because the reviewers have changed, new reviewers were much more critical.
 14. In Mar 2020, I asked Dr. Ester for funding again.
 He again used acceptance of the paper as the prerequisite.
-15. In Oct 2022, after researching laws, the offer letter and university regulations, I finally launched a legal claim against Dr. Ester and successfully forced him to pay me 6.7K CAD (300 of which was accumulated interest) through a settlement agreement.
+15. In Oct 2022, after researching laws, the offer letter and university regulations, I finally launched a legal claim against Dr. Ester and successfully forced him to pay me 6.7K CAD (300 of which was accumulated interest) through a settlement agreement, although I could've claimed 25K CAD.

 For more details, you can read the [demand letter](#my-demand-letter) in the appendix.
 That demand letter started a thread of email communication (part of which is included in the appendix), which led to Dr. Ester seeking help from the university legal counsel, and they eventually agreed to completely satisfy my demands and settle the case.
 My email communication with the legal counsel is omitted from this article.